Crime and Punishment U.S.A.: Production

+It was the first feature from the Sanders brothers, who had received attention with an Oscar-winning short, A Time Out of War and had been signed to write the script version of The Naked and the Dead.
+The film was one of at least seven deals Allied Artists' president Steve Broidy signed with independent producers around this time.
+Allied Artists provided 60% of the budget with the rest coming from private sources.
+One of the investors was Roger Corman who had money in a number of low budget films made by other filmmakers around this time such as Stakeout on Dope Street.

-According to George Hamilton, director Denis Sanders "saw his project as a tragedy for the Beat Generation" and cast Hamilton because of his similarity to Tony Perkins.
+According to George Hamilton, director Denis Sanders "saw his project as a tragedy for the Beat Generation" and cast Hamilton in the lead because of his similarity to Tony Perkins.
+As part of his deal to make the film, Hamilton signed a five year contract with Denis and Terry Sanders' TD Productions; in 1961 he bought himself out of this contract.

-The film was completed early in 1958 but was released more than one year later.
+Filming started 16 June 1958 but the film was not released until May 1959.

 Reception

+Critical

+Variety said "while it does not succeed completely is an exciting and interesting film...
+Hamilton, a good looking young man, makes one of the most impressive film bows of any juvenile in several years."

 In a contemporary review for The New Republic, Stanley Kauffmann commented that "modern versions of classics are generally more clever than convincing because the very term 'classic' means a timeless work ... that need not be transplanted. ...
 [B]y reason of its attendant skills and an innocent, unpretentious earnestness of address, [the film] is a moderately interesting attempt to state the material of a vast symphony with a small jazz combination."

+Filmink called it "one of those films you describe as “interesting” rather than good, but it’s always watchable; Hamilton’s performance is indeed a little Tony Perkins-esque; to be honest, it’s all over the shop, sometimes effective, other times less so."

+Box office

 Roger Corman later said that the film "lost me a lot of money."